 More recently, her lab’s efforts in synthesizing research on the return to background concentrations at roadside edge has resulted in a revision of current thinking about minimum acceptable distances from roadway edges for sensitive populations.
 This work has motivated a number of new studies around the world examining air pollutant concentrations at much greater distances than previously thought necessary.

 Working with an interdisciplinary research group of graduate students, post-doctoral scholars, and faculty collaborators, she has published 127 journal articles and 9 book chapters.
 She was recently the lead author for the Transportation Chapter of the Southwest Climate Assessment conducted as part of the 2013 National Climate Assessment.
-She is the major advisor for 23 Ph.D. students, a number of whom now serve as university faculty.
+She is the major adviser for 23 Ph.D. students, a number of whom now serve as university faculty.
 Her teaching and research has been generously funded by the National Science Foundation, the California Air Resources Board, the Environmental Protection Agency, the Federal Highway Administration, and the California Department of Transportation.
-As part of a company she formed with 3 former students, she also works with legal advocacy groups across the world on social justice issues associated with access to transportation and transportation-air quality.
+As part of a company formed with 2 former Ph.D. students, she also works with legal advocacy groups across the world on social justice issues associated with access to transportation and transportation-air quality effects on underserved populations.